 This particular blog emphasizes on the complete information regarding MS Access PivotTable.
-It also explains the steps required to create pivot table and fixes to resolve associated issues encountered meanwhile using this Access PivotTable feature.
+It also explains the steps required to create pivot table in Access.
+Along with the fixes to resolve associated issues encountered meanwhile using this Access PivotTable feature.

 What is MS Access PivotTable?